Fatal Frame (video game): Release

 The game was first announced in July 2001 for a winter release under the provisional title "Project Zero".
 The game's Japanese title was inspired by the nature of the game's enemies as "beings of nothingness", along with it representing the state of someone being at their utmost during a decisive moment.
 It could also be read alternately as "zero" and "ghost".
 The game was initially dated for December 7, but Tecmo later shifted the date forward to December 13.
 As part of the promotion campaign, two special giveaways were created and sold through Japanese media store Tsutaya: headphones given away to winners of a lottery, and a trial version available to rent.
 In addition to this, a novelization written from the point of view of Mafuyu was published by ASCII Media Works.

-The game's release for North America was confirmed in January 2002 and was released in March 8.
-In Europe, it was published by Wanadoo, a publishing company based in France.
-Wanadoo had their eye on the game since its Japanese release, and took charge of its translation and promotion for the region.
-The title was marketed in the west as being based on a true story.
+The game's release for North America was confirmed in January 2002 to be March 8, but the title was instead made available on February 27.
+The title was marketed in North America as being based on a true story.
 While this was not true in itself, elements of the story were based on real haunted locations and local Japanese legends.
 Two cited examples were a haunted mansion said to be the site of numerous murders, and the legend of a tree from which a woman hanged herself when forcefully separated from her lover.
+In Europe, it was published as Project Zero by Wanadoo, a publishing company based in France.
+Wanadoo had their eye on the game since its Japanese release, and took charge of its translation and promotion for the region.
+It was released on the region on August 30, 2002.

-An expanded port for the Xbox, titled Fatal Frame Special Edition, was released in 2002 in North America and 2003 in Japan and Europe.
+An expanded port for the Xbox, titled Fatal Frame Special Edition, was released on November 27, 2002 in North America, February 6, 2003 in Japan, and May 2, 2003 in Europe.
 The Japanese release used the game's American title as opposed to its Japanese title.
-Tecmo published the port in Japan and North America, while the game was published by Microsoft in Europe.
+Tecmo published the port in Japan and North America, while the game was published by Microsoft Game Studios in Europe.
 The port featured graphical upgrades, new ghosts to fight, a redesigned interface for the camera, bonus costumes for Miku, and a new "Fatal" difficulty mode.
 Completing the game on this difficulty unlocked an art gallery.
 The game was re-released on the PlayStation Network for the PlayStation 3 in North America on April 9, 2013 as a PlayStation 2 Classic.

 Reception

-In its debut week in Japan, Fatal Frame sold 22,000 units, the lowest debut sales of the series.
-Its lifetime sales in the country have reached 42,000 units, also making it the lowest-selling title up to that point.
-Upon release on the PlayStation 2 in Europe, it sold 12,000 copies.
+During 2001, Fatal Frame sold just over 42,000 units in Japan, ranking among the top 300 best-selling games of that year.
+Upon its release in Europe, the PS2 version sold 12,000 copies.
 According to an interview with Kikuchi and Shibata, the game was an unexpected success in both North America and Europe.
 The two attributed this to the recent popularity of Japanese horror films like Ring.